zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-subunit.rst

 Listing tests
 -------------

-A subunit stream is a stream of test results, more or less, so the most natural way of listing tests in subunit is to simply emit successful test results without actually running the tests.

-Note that in this stream, we don't emit fake tests for the layer set up and tear down, because it simply doesn't happen.

-We also don't include the dependent layers in the stream (in this case Layer1 and Layer12), since they are not provided to the reporter.
+This version of zope.testrunner is customized to list tests by just printing all their IDs to stdout even in subunit mode.
+This is not really correct and should be fixed at some point, but it simplifies Launchpad's testrepository plumbing.

     >>> sys.argv = 'test --layer 122 --list-tests -t TestNotMuch'.split()
     >>> testrunner.run_internal(defaults)
-    tags: zope:layer:samplelayers.Layer122
-    test: sample1.sampletests.test122.TestNotMuch.test_1
-    successful: sample1.sampletests.test122.TestNotMuch.test_1
+    sample1.sampletests.test122.TestNotMuch.test_1
-    test: sample1.sampletests.test122.TestNotMuch.test_2
-    successful: sample1.sampletests.test122.TestNotMuch.test_2
+    sample1.sampletests.test122.TestNotMuch.test_2
-    test: sample1.sampletests.test122.TestNotMuch.test_3
-    successful: sample1.sampletests.test122.TestNotMuch.test_3
+    sample1.sampletests.test122.TestNotMuch.test_3
-    test: sampletests.test122.TestNotMuch.test_1
-    successful: sampletests.test122.TestNotMuch.test_1
+    sampletests.test122.TestNotMuch.test_1
-    test: sampletests.test122.TestNotMuch.test_2
-    successful: sampletests.test122.TestNotMuch.test_2
+    sampletests.test122.TestNotMuch.test_2
-    test: sampletests.test122.TestNotMuch.test_3
-    successful: sampletests.test122.TestNotMuch.test_3
+    sampletests.test122.TestNotMuch.test_3
-    tags: -zope:layer:samplelayers.Layer122
     False